vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< tab header="Linux" >}}

-1. Open your browser and [navigate to the Cluster Essentials for VMware Tanzu product page on the Tanzu Network][tanzunet-cluster-essentials]
+1. Open your browser and [navigate to the Cluster Essentials for VMware Tanzu product page on the Tanzu Network](https://network.pivotal.io/products/tanzu-cluster-essentials)

 2. Download the `tanzu-cluster-essentials-linux-amd64-1.0.0.tgz` file to your `Downloads` folder.